ebrahem-aboelyazed/hamzallc_task/README.md

       synchronization with the NYT API.
     - User interface components for displaying articles and managing offline access are included.

+## Testing

+- Unit tests are implemented to ensure the functionality and reliability of individual components of the application.
+- Unit testing helps identify and fix potential issues early in the development process, ensuring a robust and stable application.

 ## Documentation

 - The project maintains comprehensive documentation for classes and methods to ensure code